blue-keyboard/project-9-web-scraping/README.md

 You can use the script  'npm run scrap -- *Number*'

 Where Number is how many entries do you want to include in the JSON file.

-It goes from the Rank 1 coin in market cap to the number provided as an argument If no argument is provided it defaults to 500 ('npm run scrap')
+It goes from the Rank 1 coin in market cap to the number provided as an argument.

+If no argument is provided it defaults to 500 ('npm run scrap')